This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Quick & Easy: Minimal prep and just 15 minutes in the oven.
+• Quick & Easy: Simple ingredients and ready in about 15 minutes of bake time.

 joanie's signature.